Ravenbrook/mps/procedure/review.rst

-_`.log.record.github`: Ask `.role.checker`_ using the GitHub review tool to "finish" their reviews now, so that their notes and metrics are automatically included in `.doc.log`_.  `Major defects`_ recorded in this way must still be "logged" by announcing them to the meeting (`.log.major`_).
+_`.log.record.github`: Ask `.role.checker`_ using the GitHub review tool to "finish" their reviews now, so that their notes and metrics are automatically included in `.doc.log`_.  `Major defects`_ recorded in this way MUST still be "logged" by announcing them to the meeting (`.log.major`_).

 _`.log.sums`: "How many did you find?"
 Gather, sum, and record